Medical Bill Advice from a Bankruptcy Lawyer

 Choosing a Medical Bankruptcy Lawyer

 Selecting an experienced medical bankruptcy lawyer will guide you through the complex tax laws and find the best solution for your financial situation.
-Groce & DeArmon, one of southwest Missouri’s leading bankruptcy law firms, is ready to serve you.
+Groce & DeArmon, P.C., one of southwest Missouri’s leading bankruptcy law firms, is ready to serve you.
 Contact us today for your free consultation.